Dimity Reed

 Dimity Reed (born 1942, Parkes, New South Wales, Australia) is an architect, urbanist and academic.
 She has been involved in government advisory roles, as well as writing for both The Sun and The Age newspapers.

 Early life

 Dimity Reed was born in 1942 in Parkes, New South Wales, the middle child of two siblings.
 Her father worked at a local Coles store during that time, before being enlisted in the war and based out of New Guinea.
 When he returned from the war, the whole family moved to Victoria in 1946, taking up residence in South Melbourne, Victoria.
-She lived with her mother and older brother in a boarding house for itinerant workers ran by her grandmother.
+She lived with her mother and older brother in a boarding house for itinerant workers run by her grandmother.
 During that time, South Melbourne was undergoing social change, where many of her neighbours and other tenants were being evicted from their homes as landlords were increasingly selling off properties to developers.
-This was a key event in her life that proved to be a catalyst for Dimity’s passion in the design and development for low and no income housing.

 Education

 Dimity was schooled at Melbourne Girls Grammar School in South Yarra and later undertook a Bachelor of Architecture at Melbourne University immediately after secondary school.
 She married towards the end of her second year of the degree and was pregnant with her first child by the start of the fifth, causing her to put her architectural career on hold.
 She returned to study 10 years later, after giving birth to her three children, completing a Masters of Architecture at RMIT University.